simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="342">**342 ALTAI-HIMALAYA**</a>

 it would become unfit!
 Still more strange---the Kalashniki.
-They pray before the ikon through a little opening in a *k**alach* (a loaf of bread).
+They pray before the ikon through a little opening in a *kalach* (a loaf of bread).
 We have heard much, but such obscure beliefs we have never seen nor heard of---and in the summer of 1926!
 Here are also Hlysti, Pashkovtzi, Stundisti and Molokans.
 Among the green and blue hills, among the *taiga* thickets, one cannot perceive all curves.
 Glancing at the beard and low fillet, one cannot judge what the heavy-garbed man whom we encounter is carrying with him.

 - - - - -